DataDog/dd-agent-comp-experiments/doc/conventions.md

 It's good practice to ignore nil values, as that allows providing components to skip the registration if desired.

-Finally, the providing component includes a registration in its output:
+Finally, the providing component (in this case, `foo`) includes a registration in its output:

 ```go
 // --- foo/foo.go ---